 Call for Abstract

-8th World Congress on Depression and Anxiety, will be organized around the theme “Knowledge sharing and ideas cross-fertilisation”
+10th World Congress on Depression and Anxiety, will be organized around the theme “Advanced treatment strategies and research methodologies implemented Depression and Anxiety”

-WCDA 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in WCDA 2020
+Depression 2023 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Depression 2023